anmarkoulis/event-sourcing/docs/notes.md

 - Transition from problem to solution

 **Speaking Notes:**
 "Event sourcing is the solution.
 Instead of deleting data forever, we record what happened as an immutable event.
 Now we can answer everything: when it was deleted, who did it, why, and even what the user's data was before deletion.
 Every action becomes a permanent record.
+Our code interprets those events.
+This interpretation might change as our codebase evolves.
+However, the raw events are always there.
 This is the fundamental shift - from systems that forget to systems that remember."

 ---